-The Company continued to confirm its position as group insurance leader in Luxembourg in 2018 with positive outlook in 2019.
+The Company continued to confirm its position as group insurance leader in Luxembourg in 2019 with positive outlook in 2020.

-With the migration of all contracts to the new contract management system, we are concentrating our efforts to new markets and products such Swiss Life Preferred Germany, a locally compliant solution for group risk benefits targeting German multinationals.
-Furthermore, we are launching a fully digital solution for group risk for international plans.
+In 2020, we are concentrating our efforts to further establish the market share of our solution Swiss Life Preferred Germany, a locally compliant solution for group risk benefits targeting German multinationals.
+Furthermore, we would like to capitalize the launch of a fully digital solution for group risk for international plans.
 With the support of Swiss Life Network, we will further benefit from growth opportunities in this segment and focus on our ability to capture new clients in the international market.